1K2C3M/1K2C3M/README.md

   </dd>

   <dd>
-    ☆ I currently know serveal languages such as Java, Python, and C#.
+    ☆ I currently know several languages such as Java, Python, and C#.
 Additionally, I know how to do HTML as well!
   </dd>

   <dd>
-    ☆ Certified in Microsft Word, Microsoft Powerpoint & SAS Base Programming
+    ☆ Certified in Microsoft Word, Microsoft Powerpoint & SAS Base Programming
   </dd>

 </dl>